If it’s late August, that means most of our kids have been successfully moved in at college. And by successfully I mean:

 What to do after college move-in

 I know nobody wants to hear this right now, but if you’re still reeling from dropping off your freshman, take heart.
-I dropped off my now sophomore at Ohio State on August 17.
-It was a completely different experience than last year.
+When I dropped off my daughter as a sophomore at Ohio State the following August, it was a completely different experience than last year.

 Just kidding.
 It wasn’t that easy.
 But it was MUCH easier!
 The unknown variables had been resolved.
 I took great comfort in the fact that: